msadowski/msadowski.github.io/_posts/2021-03-31-rtk-plug-n-play-with-septentrio.md

 At the same time there are some features that I will be looking forward to testing in the future:

 * Using SECORX positioning service and/or NTRIP service integration for corrections
-* Enabling PPS and NTP server on the Mosaic's side
+* Enabling PPS and NTP server on the mosaic's side
 * Switching from NMEA output to SBF (Septentrio Binary Format) and testing [ROSaic driver](https://github.com/septentrio-gnss/septentrio_gnss_driver) or [mosaic_gnss_driver](https://github.com/Team-Abhiyaan/mosaic_gnss_driver)
 * Upgrading the firmware on Septentrio and running some more test on increased update rate (so far I've been outputting position at 10 Hz)
+* Eventually testing [mosaic-H](https://www.septentrio.com/en/products/gnss-receivers/rover-base-receivers/receivers-modules/mosaic-h) with dual antenna setup for receiving heading information

 Now, what would be a really, really interesting test?
 Taking this setup, adding a quality IMU and a LiDAR unit to it, creating a very precise 3D mapping module.